Top 10 Diabetes Medications for Controlling your Blood Sugar Levels

 Read More: Can Type 2 Diabetes be Reversed Permanently?

-Sulfonylureas
+8. Sulfonylureas

-The drugs in this category promote the secretion of insulin from the pancreas in your body.
+According to the American Diabetes Association, the drugs in this category promote the secretion of insulin from the pancreas in your body.
 Type 2 diabetes medications of this class were popular decades ago.
 Nowadays, doctors do not prefer medicines of this class.
 Hypoglycemia and weight gain are the common side effects of these drugs.

 Popular Brand Name